gitmujoshi/mlprovenance/README.md

 ```

 This will:
+1. Install the package in development mode
-1. Download MNIST dataset if not present
+2. Download MNIST dataset if not present
-2. Train a model with differential privacy
+3. Train a model with differential privacy
-3. Track all provenance information
+4. Track all provenance information
-4. Generate a detailed report in the artifacts directory
+5. Generate a detailed report in the artifacts directory

 ### Training Results